rayeddev/nevermissu/readme.md

 # Project NeverMissU
 ## about:
-aiming to help individuals that want to be notified about  the upcoming important happy events for their loved ones and sending them gifts offers from all over the our partners network based on preferences attached to each person he adds
+aiming to help individuals that want to be notified about  the upcoming important happy events for their loved ones and start reciving gifts offers from all over the our partners network based on preferences attached to each person been added so they can pick offers and buy it

 ## docker